Recycling Damaged, Expired and Unwanted Car Seats

-As organic waste makes up a considerable proportion of the total waste stream, which ends up being disposed of to landfill, Hurunui Council is encouraging residents, businesses and schools to recycle organic waste by offering bokashi composting kits for a discounted rate.
+As organic waste makes up a considerable proportion of the total waste stream, which ends up being disposed of to landfill, the council is encouraging residents, businesses and schools to recycle organic waste by offering bokashi composting kits at a discounted rate.

 Using a special airtight container, adding bokashi to fruit, vegetables, left over prepared foods, cooked or raw meat and fish, egg shells, small pieces of bones, coffee grinds and tea bags produces a nutrient rich compost in under half the time of normal composting.

-Discounted bokashi composting kits and Compost-Zing are available for purchase from Amberley transfer station (52 Grays Road) for the prices below.
-They can also be ordered via the Cheviot, Hanmer Springs and Amuri libraries and will be available for collection within a couple of days.
+Bokashi composting kits and Compost-Zing are available for purchase at Amberley transfer station (52 Grays Road).
+They can also be ordered via the Cheviot, Hanmer Springs and Amuri libraries and will be available for collection in a couple of days.